 As noted by Geoffrey Mohan when he and his son were coming back down from a chilly climb in which snow had started pouring down at the top, having the right gear is important.
 “It was a perfect Southern California day.
 Late-starting hikers looked the part.
 Most wore sneakers, and a few wore shorts.”
 Try to avoid being one of these people.

-Author bio: Amanda Wilks is a passionate writer, a contributing author for ThePaintballProfessor.com, motivational lifestyle blogger and sports activist.
+About the Writer: Amanda Wilks is a passionate writer, a contributing author for ThePaintballProfessor.com, motivational lifestyle blogger and sports activist.
 She has a keen interest in everything related to health, sports and self-improvement, and she writes on these topics with every occasion she finds.